Let me tell you a story about my third trip to Paris and my first new year’s eve abroad.

-At 10 pm we were heading back to Paris center.
+At 10 pm we were heading back to the Paris center.
 At 11 pm we were already under the Eifel tower.

 Another fact we didn’t know about Paris was, that all of the fireworks or firecrackers were banned.

 But as we learned last year, the town prepared surprise fireworks to show under Arc de Triomphe, so we thought: if it was there last year it probably won’t’s be there again.
-We hoped that this year the fireworks would be under Eifel tower and that’s where we were standing.
+We hoped that this year the fireworks would be under the Eifel tower and that’s where we were standing.

 To be fair I was disappointed.

-I understand that safety is most important but I was hoping for countdown till midnight at least, but sadly nothing.
+I understand that safety is most important but I was hoping for a countdown till midnight at least, but sadly nothing.
 Thankfully some Russians were counting down for themselves, so I and my friend at least knew, when midnight came.
-The only thing that happened at midnight was Eiffel tower blinking but that happens at every full hour, so it wasn’t that special.
+The only thing that happened at midnight was the Eiffel tower blinking but that happens at every full hour, so it wasn’t that special.
 But people were so excited, everyone started popping champagne and screaming a happy new year to each other, so at least the atmosphere there was great.

 We weren’t directly under Eiffel, cuz we wanted to have a good view.
 People around us could consume alcohol, but people from our group who decided to go under Arc de Triomphe said, that police officers were taking every alcoholic beverage.
 In our place were cops too (on horses) but they weren’t involved in our business at all.
 Also, streets and roads were closed close to midnight, so if you didn’t get there before, there was no chance for you to get in anymore.

-People, who didn’t get to their final destination, were just stopping in the middle of the roads, getting up on their cars and enjoying the view.
+People, who didn’t get to their final destination, were just stopping in the middle of the roads, getting up on their cars, and enjoying the view.

 Some people managed to sneak firecrackers into the crowd.
-It was so sad when they went off because people were afraid that something could happen again and firecrackers’ noise was just adding to that fear.
+It was so sad when they went off because people were afraid that something could happen again and the firecrackers’ noise was just adding to that fear.
 If one went of you could see, how everyone was quickly scanning their surroundings for potential danger and calming down after a few minutes.
-Me included.
+I included.